Statistics: The 21st century world

 4. Religious Diversity: Awareness of the global religious landscape is important for Christian leaders.
 Christianity is the world's largest religion, with about 30% of the world identifying as Christian.
 At 25%, Islam is in second place.
 There are also significant populations of adherents to other faiths, including Hinduism and Buddhism.
 Understanding the distribution of religious groups can help shape interfaith dialogue, cooperation, and mission outreach strategies.

 5. Migration Patterns: Migration patterns influence the demographic makeup of communities and nations.
 Christian leaders can consider how migration affects their congregations and how they can support migrants, refugees, and displaced populations.
-Understanding migration trends can also provides insights into global social and economic dynamics.
+Understanding migration trends can also provide insights into global social and economic dynamics.

 6. Ethnic Diversity: Recognizing the diversity of ethnicities and cultures within the global population is essential for fostering inclusivity and understanding.
 Christian leaders can strive to promote unity and reconciliation across cultural and ethnic divides, acknowledging the inherent dignity and worth of all people.